evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_MP/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 149kWh and a net capacity of 143kWh, meaning you have a 6kWh buffer for protection.
 (4,0%).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA range](../../../../guides/understandingrange/epa/) is 410 miles (660 km).
 The consumption is 2.9mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.